learn-co-curriculum/sinatra-mechanics-of-sessions-readme/README.md

-# Mechanics of A Session
+# Mechanics of Sessions

 ## Objectives

 1. View session data in the browser with Developer Tools
 2. Clear session cookies using Developer Tools
 3. Set up a session on your servers
 4. Explain that a session is just a hash that stores specific data